hi-pauls/NeoPixelServer/README.md

 The NeoPixel Server
 ===================

+## Summary
 This is the source code for an Arduino project for a very small and bare webserver, controlling a strip or ring of WS2812 LEDs with an integrated driver.

+## Hardware
+* An Arduino-Compatible microcontroller with at least 28kB of flash available for user code and 2kB of RAM.
+Arduino Leonardo and Sparkfun Fio v3 are tested and working.
+* A strip or ring of WS2812 LEDs (Adafruit NeoPixels, if you will).
+* The CC3000 breakout board or shield from Adafruit.
+* The MAX4466 breakout board from Adafruit, if you want to test the as of yet flimsy and broken spectrum analyzer.

+## Known Issues
-The hardware consists of a mircocontroller (tested with Arduino Leonardo and Sparkfun Fio v3), a strip or ring of WS2812 LEDs (Adafruit NeoPixel, if you want to call them that) and an Adafruit CC3000 breakout or Arduino Shield.
-It also kind of supports spectrum analysis using an electrit microphone, connected to an analog input, but that particular feature is only working on the Sparkfun Fio v3 on A4 at the moment, as that was done in a trial and error fasion during an 8h drive.
+* The spectrum analyzer code only works on Sparkfun Fio v3 with the microphone connected to A4, as that was done in a trial and error fasion during an 8h drive.

-To build this project, the following libraries are required:
+* If too many requests are received in a short period of time, the server tends to crash because of memory limitations.

+## Build Requirements
 * Adafruit CC3000 Library: https://github.com/adafruit/Adafruit_CC3000_Library
 * Adafruit NeoPixel Library: https://github.com/adafruit/Adafruit_NeoPixel
 * Fast Hartley Transform library: http://wiki.openmusiclabs.com/wiki/ArduinoFHT